 Musicians of Grade 4+ standard join to form our Senior Orchestra.
 Our students learn the discipline and teamwork necessary for orchestral musicianship through fun and supportive rehearsals working towards annual concerts performances throughout the year.
 Past recent repertoire includes Copland's Hoedown and Beethoven's 5th Symphony Finale alongside providing concerto opportunities for our music scholars.

-QM’s Swimming Club runs approximately five times a week in the evenings and on a Saturday morning.
+QM’s Swimming Club runs twice a week, including Saturday morning.
 Lanes are allocated and there are a mix of abilities, ranging from those training for maximum performance in competitive events to those wishing to make use of the pool as part of an overall fitness programme.
-Girls from all Year Groups swim together during the club, making it an excellent opportunity for integration between the year groups for those attending.
+Girls from all year groups swim together during the club, making it an excellent opportunity for integration of all ages.

 Designed to fit around a student’s academic lessons, coaching ensures an all-year Tennis programme at the School.
 The aim being to improve girls in every aspect of the game, not only in skills but also in the discipline and etiquette of Tennis.
 The development of skills provides students with the opportunity to enjoy the game throughout their lives, for both competitive and social aspects of the game.